-Bird Studies Canada’s Baillie Birdathon is the oldest bird focused fundraiser in North America.
+Bird Studies Canada’s Great Canadian Birdathon, formally known as the Baillie Birdathon is the oldest bird focused fundraiser in North America.
 The Birdathon challenge is to identify as many bird species as possible within a 24-hour period, during the month of May.
 The money raised benefits Bird Studies Canada, the James L Baillie Memorial Fund, and participating migration monitoring stations and conservation organizations (designated by participants to receive a portion of funds raised).
 Birdathon is an excellent fit with Bird Day, and a good way to raise funds for a local conservation organization.

 Have an idea to raise money that is not listed here?
 Tell us about it so we can share your great idea with other organizations.